Asanjena/tech230_github_ssh/README.md

 4. Once you are in the right place, type the following:
 ```
 ssh-keygen -t rsa -b 4096 -C "asanje99@gmail.com"

+**note** where I have put asanje99@gmail.com, you would enter your github email.
 ```
-5. You should then enter the name of your github repo.
-The output shouls look like this:
+5. You should then enter the name you would like to give to your keys.
+The output should look like this:
 ![Alt text](image1.PNG)

-You can then enter add a password on the ssh key, and press enter twice, but this is optional.
+You can then add a password on the ssh key, and press enter twice, but this is optional.

 As you can see in the image above, the output wikll display a graphic image and this means that a public and a private key have been generated.